sromeroi/aspectrum/README.md

  For a resume of aspectrum command line args use "./aspectrum --help"

- You'll need Allegro 4.x to run this program.
+ You'll need Allegro 5.x to run this program.
  The font.* files MUST be located at the same directory where you run the aspectrum binary, or in /usr/share/aspectrum

- spectrum.rom MUST be in the same directory, in /usr/share/aspectrum or specified the ROM file by command line args.
+ spectrum.rom and other .rom files MUST be in the same directory, in /usr/share/aspectrum or specified the ROM file by command line args.

  You can also specific a dump of a Interface 2 Cardtrige.